Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/tools.md

 ### Usage in Matlab

-First, a FemtoAPIProcessingobject must be created, as described  here(API2-A-1448161761).
+First, a FemtoAPIProcessingobject must be created, as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md)).
 Usage is the same as described above:

 isModified = femtoapiObj.modifyConversion(conversionName, scale, offset, bSave)